-MIT PRIMES is a year-long program, in which high school students work on individual and group research projects and participate in reading groups under the guidance of academic mentors, usually graduate students or postdoctoral scholars.
+MIT PRIMES is a free, year-long program, in which high school students work on individual and group research projects and participate in reading groups under the guidance of academic mentors, usually graduate students or postdoctoral scholars.
 MIT PRIMES includes three sections:

 - computer science

 The program operates throughout the calendar year in four distinct phases:

 Reading period.
 In early January you will be notified of the admission decision and assigned a research project and a mentor.
 The mentor will recommend background reading necessary for your project.
 You will conduct the reading independently in consultation with your mentor.

 - Phase II, February 1 - May 31:

 Active research period.
 You will work on your project under the guidance of your mentor.
 You will be expected to spend at least 10 hours per week working on your project.
 This includes home study and a 1.5-hour weekly meeting with your mentor on the MIT campus.
 The day/time of your meeting will be chosen to suit both you and your mentor.
 You will occasionally discuss your project with the MIT faculty member who suggested your project and with the head mentor.
 At the end of May, you will present the obtained results at a PRIMES conference, which your friends and family members will be welcome to attend.

 - Phase III, June 1 - August 31:

 Independent study period.
 You will continue working on your project independently, staying in e-mail contact with your mentor.
 PRIMES does not conflict with any summer programs, since it has a flexible schedule in the summer.

 - Phase IV, September 1 - December 31: